Frequently asked questions

 Do I need to have experienced trauma to work with you?

-No. Many people I work with do not identify as having experienced trauma in an obvious sense.
-Difficulties with anxiety, low mood, self-criticism, relationship patterns, or a persistent sense that something is not quite right can all be valid reasons to seek therapy, regardless of whether they are linked to identifiable traumatic events.
+Anxiety, low mood, self-criticism, relationship difficulties, emotional shutdown, overwhelm, or a persistent sense that something is not quite right can all be valid reasons to seek therapy.

 What is the difference between your approach and CBT?